Last Updated on

 This is something that has been going on in the gaming market for a long time.
 As far as the G-Sync and Free-Sync technologies are concerned, I was going to add them but ever since Nvidia has introduced that even some of the monitors that are capable only of AMD FreeSync can now run the G-Sync technology without any issues whatsoever.

-However, the support is still limited to select monitors.
+However, support is still limited.

 So, Which Company is Better?